 When potential buyers become invested in the outcome of a narrative, they’re more likely to remember the details.
 They can imagine the benefits of the product and even foresee uses in their own lives.
 And that’s the point where story telling marketing starts being successful.
 Whenever a person moves on from the presented story and begins imagining the product within their own story.
 Because this helps cement the idea that the thing itself is useful to them, that it could truly make a difference.
 So, getting into the perceptive space of the buyer and demonstrating a need for the product converts more often.

 So, if creating a brand or product story is so important, what’s VTR Learning’s?
 Initially, in 2008, we worked primarily with universities around the U.S. to offer a premiere, online MBA program.
 One of the first of its kind, our courses taught business skills by simulating real business experiences.
 And this sort of story telling experience helped better cement learners’ understanding of vital concepts.

 However, as time went on, we began to see the need for alternative continuing education opportunities within the professional sphere.
-Most learning activities are cut-and-dry, informative yet dull.
+Most learning activities com across as cut-and-dry, informative yet dull.
 So, we adapted our existing course material to suit the needs of business professionals in different industries.
 Now, we directly serve members of SHRM, HRCI, NASBA/AICPA, and the American Payroll Association.
-And because of our various partnerships, we feature multiple types of courses to fitdifferent learning styles.
+And because of our various partnerships, we feature multiple types of courses to fit different learning styles.